 Continue Exploring

-[[Regression to the Mean]] — The statistical phenomenon the four-step method accounts for
+[[Regression to the Mean]] — The statistical principle the four-step method implements

-[[Planning Fallacy]] — The prediction error that results from skipping regression correction
+[[Planning Fallacy]] — The specific prediction error the method corrects

 📚 From Thinking, Fast and Slow by Daniel Kahneman — Get the book